geostojanov/RecipeKing/README.md

 * Web services was used to pull recipes from an online API database.

 Content Sharing:
-* In the RecipeDetailsFragment there is a share icon which enables the user to share the recipe via all corresponding outlets of messaging, Ex: Email, Messages, Hangouts, etc...
+* In the RecipeDetailsFragment there is a share icon which enables the user to share the recipe via all corresponding outlets of messaging, Ex: Email, Messages, Facebook, etc...

 User Stories Implemented:
 1. As a user, I would like to browse popular recipes by categories.